Old LPs and New Discoveries

 Breedlove Pro Series D25/SRH acoustic dreadnought:

-Shubb: +9 (all sharp), G7th ART: +6 (all sharp)
+Shubb: +9 (all sharp) G7th ART: +6 (all sharp)

 Faith FG1RE PJE acoustic dreadnought:

-Shubb: +20 (all sharp), G7th ART: +10 (all sharp)
+Shubb: +20 (all sharp) G7th ART: +10 (all sharp)

 Yamaha A5R ARE acoustic dreadnought:

-Shubb: +13 (all sharp), G7th ART: +16 (all sharp)
+Shubb: +13 (all sharp) G7th ART: +16 (all sharp)

 Taylor Grand Pacific 317e acoustic dreadnought:

-Shubb: 0, G7th ART: +4 (all sharp)
+Shubb: 0 G7th ART: +4 (all sharp)

 Ibanez Talman Prestige solid body electric:

-Shubb: +4 (all sharp), G7th ART: +9 (all sharp)
+Shubb: +4 (all sharp) G7th ART: +9 (all sharp)

 Totals:

-Shubb: +46 minutes sharp, G7th ART: +45 minutes sharp
+Shubb: +46 minutes sharp / G7th ART: +45 minutes sharp

 In conclusion, I was pleased with the tuning stability provided by both capos.
 I will NOT run the results through a Chi Square statistical analysis, but I would guess by the results there would be no statistical difference between the two.
-Further, the minor distunings at all five fret positions would not be audibly noticeable to the vast majority of players except, perhaps, to someone blessed with perfect pitch.
+Further, the minor distunings at all five fret positions would not be audibly noticeable except, perhaps, to someone blessed with perfect pitch.
 My experience with tuning issues with other capos allows me to express the opinion that both capos live up to their respective claims.
 However, I would give the Shubb Capo Royale the nod given its price of $20.85 (Amazon) compared to the G7th ART’s price of $49.99 (Amazon).
 Plus, with its slim gold-plated presentation, the Shubb just looks cooler!

 Keep on playing!